4ak4sh/4ak4sh/README.md

 ### About Me!

 ```
-● I'm currently working on a Discord Bot.
+● I'm currently working on a Discord Bot (W2G).
 ● I'm currently learning Node.js.
 ● I started coding as a hobby.
 ● I would like to collaborate with creators.